renke/markdown-replace-section/README.md

 Usage: src/cli.js <input_file> <heading_name> [<output_file>] [--not-hungry]

-Reads the Markdown file <input_file> and replaces everything between the first heading named <heading_name> and the next heading of the same level in the file with the content read from stdin.
+Reads the Markdown file <input_file> and replaces everything between the first heading named <heading_name> and the next heading of the same level with the content read from stdin.

 The result is written to <output_file> or stdout.

 Options:
-  --not-hungry  Stop at the first heading             [boolean] [default: false] --help, -h    Show help                                              [boolean] --version     Show version number                                    [boolean]
+  --not-hungry  Stop at the first heading             [boolean] [default: false] --help, -h    Show help                                              [boolean]
 ```

 ## License